 Connect the optional starter disable socket's Red wire to the ignition switch side, and its White wire to the starter solenoid side.
 Be sure that good, solid electrical connections are made as this generally is a high amperage circuit.
-Connect the security system's Orange wire to the Orange wire of the starter disable socket.
-Note: If the Orange wire touches 12 volts positive directly or has more than a 500ma ground load, the circuit will be damaged.
+As the starter interrupt socket is prewired to the control module's main wiring harness, the Orange wire connection is already made.
+Note: Should the Orange wire touch 12 volts positive directly, or have more than a 500mA ground load, the circuit will be damaged.